Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Proof of Proposition

 For the first term, we need to use Lemma \ref{lem:multilinestimates} again, in particular, \eqref{singlefreq} and \eqref{singlefreq2}.
 We have

 Then, for the high-low intersection second term, we derive

 The leftover case, when $k_1>k+10, \ k_2>k_1+5$, can be estimated symmetrically as

 Hence, we conclude that the case when $k_1>k+10$.
-Moreover, the above estimates can be used to get the estimate for $k_2>k+10$ as well.
+Moreover, the above estimates can also be used to get the estimate for $k_2>k+10$.
 Therefore, we conclude the case when both frequencies are larger.

 Next, we consider the case for $k_1,k_2<k-10$.
 By Lemma~\ref{lem:multilinestimates}, with respect to the $N_{loc}$ norm, we have

 Therefore, we consider the following instead.